LucaBonamino/algebraic_immunity_rs/README.md

 # algebraic_immunity_rs
-A Rust library to compute the algebraic immunity of Boolean functions.
+A Rust library to compute the algebraic immunity and restructes algebraic immunity of Boolean functions.

+<b>Reference:</b></br>
+*"Computing the Restricted Algebraic Immunity, and Application to WPB Functions"*
+Luca Bonamino and Pierrick Méaux.
+[IACR ePrint 2025/1779](https://eprint.iacr.org/2025/1779).

 ## Installation
 Add the dependency to your `Cargo.toml`: